tatumio/tatum-js/README.md

 // 🎉  Now your address is subscribed for any events!
 ```
+Visit https://tatum-technology.readme.io/reference/getting-started-1 to get started with Tatum Sdk.

 ## Documentation
 Visit https://tatum-technology.readme.io/reference/getting-started-1 to view the full documentation.

+## Examples

+We have several examples in the [examples](https://github.com/tatumio/tatum-js/tree/v3/examples) directory.

 ## Legacy versions
 Older versions of the Tatum Sdk has been moved to long living branches [`Tatum SDK V1`](https://github.com/tatumio/tatum-js/tree/v1) and [`Tatum SDK V2`](https://github.com/tatumio/tatum-js/tree/v2).